Memory Visualizer

 How to Open Project

-- Before fetching l1 visualizer data from remote server, you should make some data.
-Run your model with this environment variables.
+Before fetching l1 visualizer data from remote server, run your model with these environment variables.

 export TTNN_CONFIG_OVERRIDES='{